-Banking on Climate Chaos 2023 highlights the hundreds of billions of dollars that flow to the fossil fuel companies systematically polluting the planet.
+Banking on Climate Chaos 2023 highlights the hundreds of billions of Whether it is protecting ancestral lands, fighting environmental racism, dollars that flow to the fossil fuel companies systematically polluting cutting through corporate greenwash, preventing pollution around the planet.
 These financing numbers can seem quite abstract.
-But the impacts are anything but abstract for the millions of people who live on the frontlines of the extraction, processing, and transportation of fossil fuels.
-This report spotlights the fights of people opposing fossil fuels on the ground and includes these voices to make it clear that bank financing for fossil fuels concretely impacts the everyday lives of people worldwide.
+But the schools and homes, prioritizing good green jobs, or saving species impacts are anything but abstract for the millions of people who live on from human overconsumption, people on the frontlines win justice the frontlines of the extraction, processing, and transportation of fossil for communities and the planet by organizing and standing up to fuels.
+This report spotlights the fights of people opposing fossil fuels powerful financial interests.
+For a just future, people must follow the on the ground and includes these voices to make it clear that bank lead of those who are the most directly affected by fossil fuel extraction financing for fossil fuels concretely impacts the everyday lives of people and the harmful pollution it produces.
+The featured frontline stories show worldwide. how the world must meet this moment.

 Climate change hits the frontlines first and worst.
-People living on the frontlines of climate chaos are predominantly Indigenous Peoples, Black and brown communities, low-wage workers, or smallholder farmers, communities expose our current system of extraction.
+People living on the frontlines of climate chaos are predominantly Indigenous Peoples, Black and brown communities, low-wage workers, or smallholder farmers,